 I ended up wiring things up “dead bug” style on the back side of a blank HÄRDBÖRD PCB.
 The red board is a SparkFun Logic Level Converter – Bi-Directional with four level shifters.
 The Teensy LC itself also has a 5 V-buffered PWM output, which I used.
 The DEC modules’ digital inputs have 2.4 V thresholds, so they didn’t need buffering from the Teensy LC.
 But wait, why is the the 5 V digital PWM output connected straight to the DEC module’s speed value input?
 Don’t you need to filter it to analog?
 Isn’t the 10 KΩ output of the level shifter too high compared to the 107 KΩ DEC input impedance?
 The answer is the same as always: STFU about my hardware bug and fix it in your firmware.

 Teensy uses the Arduino IDE and libraries.
-They mostly don’t get in the way of writing normal C++, except for egregious newbie mistakes designed into the Arduino library like min/max macros.
+They mostly don’t get in the way of writing normal C++, except for egregious novice mistakes designed into the Arduino library like min/max macros.
 The libraries are extended with additional calls by Teensy.
-These saved my bacon this time, because they include
+The Teensy-specific extensions saved my bacon this time, because they include

 analogWriteFrequency and less critically